HTFML/chinese-poker/README.md

   - [Setting up Development Environment](https://reactnative.dev/docs/environment-setup)

   ### Instructions
-  Feel free to correct me if I am wrong, Alex.
-Not sure how we feel about package managers, but `npm` and `yarn` are available.
+  `npm` and `yarn` are both available as package managers.
   - Clone the `master` branch
-  - Run `cd app-container` in the terminal to get to the application's directory
+  - Run `cd Big2` in the terminal to get to the application's directory
-  - Run `npm install` in the terminal to make sure all dependancies are installed
+  - Run `npm install` or `yarn` in the terminal to make sure all dependancies are installed
-  - Run `yarn ios` to start and launch the Expo CLI on your browser and subsequently on the iOS simulator (if you don't have Expo CLI installed, this command should install Expo for you and then launch the application).
+  - Run `yarn clean:ios` or `yarn clean:android` to start and launch the Expo CLI on your browser and subsequently on the iOS or Android simulator (if you don't have Expo CLI installed, this command should install Expo for you and then launch the application).
     - If you have Expo installed on your phone, you should be able to run the simulator on your phone through the Expo app using the QR code.
-    - Later, I might write a seperate script to launch the application through XCode, instead of Expo, if for whatever reason someone prefers to not use Expo.
-As far as I know, they are essentially the same.
   - Changes will be reflected after you save on your text-editor and hitting `CMD + R` when on the simulator, initiating a refresh.
   - To close/end the Expo server, simply run `CMD + C` on the terminal that is running the Expo package.